Gittisham Folk Dance Club: including teaching of folk dance steps and figures.

 These sessions have been discontinued, at least for the moment.
 They were very popular early on with 25 to 35 people attending.
-By mid 2017 numbers had fallen to 14 to 18 - some people simply disliked the hall and its appalling heating system, others disliked the diet of 'baby dances' that were encouraged by 'the committee' who saw their role as facilitating 'inclusion'.
+By mid 2017 numbers had reduced to 14 to 18 - some people simply disliked the hall and its appalling heating system, others disliked the diet of 'baby dances' that were encouraged by 'the committee' who saw their role as facilitating 'inclusion'.
 This approach has proven disastrous elsewhere also, and will be further discussed in another section of this website.

 The rest of this webpage is being maintained here for the moment as an historical record of club caller evenings up to June 2017.

 There used to be opportunities for newcomers (and others!) to be taught dance steps and techniques on a 1:1 basis or in small groups - and included in the entrance price, so if you'd ever wanted to learn to dance - this was your chance!
 These sessions were aimed to start at 7.15pm or shortly thereafter.
 Recently a new format has been tried - starting dances at 8pm for everyone but explaining moves during each dance.
 For the moment therefore assume the evening starts at 8pm!

 These evenings feature a range of callers, each of whom teach and call a few dances during each evening.
 These range from simple well-known folk dances, through gentle and flowing Playford styles, to fast ceilidh dances - and may include on some evenings parts of the Gittisham Display dance.
 Not all dance styles will suit everyone - you will just have to be adaptable!
 The evenings are for dancers to learn - and enjoy themselves - and also for callers to perfect their techniques.

 The usual attendance is 20 to 30 dancers, including a few newcomers.
 The hall could accommodate more - so why not come along?